nicholasl23638/OnShapeToURDF/README.md

 onshape-to-robot quadruped
 ```
 Among generated files, you should have a file named robot.urdf.
-Insert the following at the top of robot.urdf (Make this line 1, <robot name="robot_name"> should be line 2):
+Insert the following at the top of robot.urdf (Make this line 1, robot_name should be line 2):
 ```
 <?xml version="1.0"?>
 ```